zhudotexe/kani/docs/customization.rst

 .. todo: figure demonstrating this

-To override this behaviour, override :meth:`.Kani.get_truncated_chat_history` in your subclass:
+To override this behaviour, override :meth:`.Kani.get_prompt` in your subclass:

-.. automethod:: kani.Kani.get_truncated_chat_history
+.. automethod:: kani.Kani.get_prompt
     :noindex:

 For example, here's how you might override the behaviour to only include the most recent 4 messages